-But what is rhodium plating and what does the process entail?
-Most importantly, is rhodium plating an efficient way to protect your jewelry?
+One of the more commonly proposed methods in the industry is to have your white gold or silver rhodium plated.
+But what is rhodium plating, what does the process entail and is it an efficient way to protect your jewelry?

 The Rhodium Plating Process

-After a final rinse in distilled water, the piece is exposed to a liquid rhodium solution, which is heated to about room temperature.
-Depending on the desired thickness of the plating, the piece will remain in the solution for a set period of time, where it is then returned to distilled water, steamed and left to dry.
+Third, the jewelry is exposed to a liquid rhodium solution, which is heated to room temperature.
+The piece will remain in the solution for a set period of time depending on the desired thickness of the plating.

-This is a basic overview of the rhodium plating process; for a more in depth look on how jewelers rhodium plate jewelry, watch this informative video:
+This is a basic overview of the rhodium plating process.
+For a more in depth look on how jewelers rhodium plate jewelry, watch this informative video:

 This Sounds Great!
 So What’s the Debate?

 After the plating process has been enacted, the end result should be a spectacularly shiny piece of jewelry.
-Consequently, there may exist a status of “overly shiny”.
+Consequently, there may exist a status of overly shiny.

 Take a look at this image:

 As mentioned earlier, rhodium is rare and expensive.
 Due to price volatility, re-plating your pieces can run you upwards of $100.

-Due to the fact that rhodium plating fades and leaves your white gold and sterling silver exposed, you still need to worry about scratches and tarnish.
+Due to the fact that rhodium plating creates an unnatural look, eventually fades, and leaves your white gold/sterling silver exposed, you still need to worry about scratches and tarnish.

-If you’re simply prolonging the inevitable, then why waste your time and money constantly re-plating your pieces?
+If you’re simply prolonging the inevitable, why waste your time and money constantly re-plating your pieces?
 This is an important thing to consider when weighing your buying options.

-Jewelry should be worn and displayed for its natural beauty, not glossed over and hidden with a manufactured coating.
+Jewelry should be worn and displayed for its natural allure - not glossed over and hidden with a manufactured coating.
 There are more effective and less expensive methods to protect your jewelry and keep its beauty intact!